 Is your online donation form working for you as hard as it should?
 Is it converting donors?
 Is it well-designed?
 Would you say it is intuitive?
 How about mobile responsiveness?

 Make it a priority to increase your online donations by designing, optimizing, and strategizing your donation forms to meet the needs of potential donors.
 How do you do that?

-We’ve compiled a list of a donation form trends that are converting for our clients and pulled some additional ideas from across the industry to adapt into your strategy:
+We’ve compiled a list of donation form trends that are converting for our clients and pulled some additional ideas from across the industry to adapt to your strategy: